sandhawke/psdad/rwot8.md

 Existing data serialization formats like JSON, JSON-LD, XML, and even ASN.1 (with its various encoding rules) work well enough for conventional computing environments, but they fall short when high levels of both trust and decentralization are required.
-This proposed new approach uses natural language strings simultaneously as identifiers, delimiters, and documentation, resulting in a surprisingly simple and robust system with distinct advantages over all known current approaches.
-Currently called PSDAD (plaintext self-describing assertional data), it has a partial spec and partial implementation available.
+PSDAD (plaintext self-describing assertional data) is a proposed new approach which uses natural language strings simultaneously as identifiers, delimiters, and documentation, resulting in a surprisingly simple and robust system with distinct advantages over all known current approaches in certain environments.
+PSDAD has has a partial spec and partial implementation available.

 ## Motivation